 - Other types of finishes that our can be used are beeswax, carnauba wax, shellac, and walnut oil.
 Some of these finishes can also be mixed with mineral oil for different levels of consistency and sheen.
 As with all finishes we recommend trying these out on a sacrificial piece first to determine permeability, finish sheen, and water resistance.

-- Note that oil and wax finishes don’t last as long as polyurethane finishes, however, and will need to be replenished a few times per year.
+- Oil and wax finishes don’t last as long as polyurethane finishes, and will need to be re-applied at more frequent intervals.

 Polyurethane finishes — whether oil or water-based formulas — are fine and come in finishes ranging from satin sheens to high-gloss shine, depending on your preference.
 Simply brush on following the manufacturer’s instructions on the can.